What is the difference between a certificate of recognition, proclamation, and a resolution?

 A Certificate of Recognition is provided to a local individual, business or organization to recognize outstanding achievements that have benefited the Fullerton community.

 A Proclamation is a ceremonial document issued by the City Council to commemorate a specific time period (day, week, or month) for the purpose of raising awareness about local efforts.

 A Certificate of Resolution is a ceremonial document that generally commends a local person, business or organization for service to the community for a particular accomplishment that benefits the community of is deemed exemplary.

 If you would like to request recognition from the City Council, please submit a request for approval below.
-If you would like give a presentation to the City Council, please contact the Public Information Office at (714) 738-6317.
+If you would like give a presentation to the City Council, please contact the City Manager's Office at (714) 738-6310.
 All presentation requests, certificates and proclamations are subject to review and approval and must reflect a significant achievement, milestone, or community benefit.
 The City reserves the right to deny a request.